PizzaBox/imageOnSave/README.md

 1. Enable the events manager.
 You can use this to enable and disable the script.
 Disabling will disable ALL scripts listed below from running.
 2. Set "Photoshop event" to "Save Document"
 3. Set the script to "imageOnSave-v\[version\]"
-4. Click the add button to add the script to the active list
+4. **Important** Click the add button to add the script to the active events list
-5. **Important** Click Done.
-Boom, you're done.
-The script is ready to be used.
+5. Click Done.
+The script is ready to be used. 🎂

 ## Using the script
 To enable imageOnSave, create a empty layer called (capitalization doesn't matter):